wgould91/Aire-Logic-Technical-Test/README.md

 To run this API you must first have `flask` and `flask_sqlalchemy` installed, these can be installed in the command line by running the file `install.bat`

-or alternatively in the command terminal:
+or alternatively in the command line:
 ```
 pip install flask